friendsofgo/killgrave/README.md

 ## Next Features
 - [ ] Dynamic responses based on query params
-- [ ] Allow write multiples imposters by file
+- [ ] Allow write multiple imposters by file
-- [ ] Allow differents directories to organize your imposters
+- [ ] Allow different directories to organize your imposters (create extension for imposters ".imp.json")
 - [ ] Proxy server
 - [ ] Record proxy server
 - [ ] Better documentation with examples of each feature